govuk-one-login/ais-infra/ais-dynatrace-metrics/README.md

 This Stack is to be deployed manually once per account/environment.

 ## Prerequisites

+#### ⚠️ Task to be carried out prior to deployment ⚠️

+- [ ] Deploy `ais-infra-common` template first
+- [ ] Manually update the Secret DynatraceApiKey to the provided value by https://gds.slack.com/archives/C04UF0B02NR

+❗Once these steps have been taken you can deploy this stack following the instructions below

 Export credentials for the AWS account where you want to deploy the application.
 You can use the following command to export credentials into your shell:
 ```bash